-307-53-3 Other Provisions
+307-53-4 Other Provisions

-- A. Interpretation: To the extent that the specific requirements of this ARH ordinance are inconsistent with any other requirements contained in the Zoning Ordinance, the requirements imposed herein shall govern and control an ARH development proposal.
-To the extent that specific requirements imposed herein are inconsistent with or in conflict with the requirements of the State of New Hampshire or the requirements of the Federal Government with respect to the operation or construction of an ARH development, such State or Federal requirements shall supersede the requirements of this Ordinance. - B. Legal Documents Required: The Planning Board shall require such covenants, legal restrictions, or maintenance schedules that it deems necessary to insure the intent of this ordinance.
-The Planning Board shall require review and approval of any such documents by legal counsel to ensure that the form and substance of such documents is sufficient to achieve and preserve the requirements of this Ordinance.
-The provision and review of any documents required hereunder shall be at the Applicant's expense. - C. Assurances of Senior Residency: The Applicant shall provide deed restrictions, use limitations, covenants, or some other legally enforceable instrument, which shall permanently restrict occupancy of the housing facilities to persons who meet all applicable restrictions regarding age as required by this Ordinance.
-Said assurances shall include provisions for: - 1.
-The publication of, and adherence to, policies and procedures which demonstrate an intent by the owner(s) or manager(s) to provide housing for persons fifty-five (55) years of age or older; and
+- A. Interpretation: To the extent that the specific requirements of this Elderly Housing Ordinance are inconsistent with any other requirements contained in the Zoning Ordinance, the requirements imposed herein shall govern and control an Elderly Housing proposal.
+To the extent that specific requirements imposed herein are inconsistent with or in conflict with the requirements of the State of New Hampshire or the requirements of the Federal Government with respect to the operation or construction of an elderly housing project, such State or Federal requirements shall supersede the requirements of this Ordinance. - B. Legal Documents Required: The Planning Board shall require such covenants, legal restrictions, or maintenance schedules that it deems necessary to insure the intent of this ordinance.
+The Planning Board shall require review and approval of any such documents by legal counsel to insure that the form and substance of such documents is sufficient to achieve and preserve the requirements of this Ordinance.
+The provision and review of any documents required hereunder shall be at the Applicant's expense.
+[Amended 3-13-07 ATM] - C. Assurances of Elderly Residency: The Applicant shall provide deed restrictions, use limitations, covenants, or some other legally enforceable instrument, which shall permanently restrict occupancy of the housing facilities to persons who meet all applicable restrictions regarding age as required by this ordinance.
+Said assurances shall include provisions for: [Amended 3-13-07 ATM] - 1.
+The publication of, and adherence to, policies and procedures which demonstrate an intent by the owner(s) or manager(s) to provide housing for persons sixty-two (62) years of age or older; and

-- Annual verification of compliance with the age restrictions by reliable surveys and affidavits.
-Notice of the results of the annual verification process is to be provided to the Planning Department. - D. Performance Guarantees Required: The Planning Department shall require that a restoration bond and/or such legal assurances be submitted as are required to insure the completion of streets, buffers, amenities or common area improvements, or offsite improvements in accordance with the approved plans and the Land Use Regulations of the Town of Pelham.
-An escrow deposit shall be required for construction monitoring by the Planning Board's review engineer to assure the development is built according to an approved plan.
+- 2. Annual verification of compliance with the age restrictions by reliable surveys and affidavits.
+Notice of the results of the annual verification process is to be provided to the Planning Department.
+[Amended 3-13-07 ATM, Amended by STM 6-24-17] - D. Performance Guarantees Required: The Planning Board shall require that a restoration bond and/or such other legal assurances be submitted as are required to insure the completion of streets, buffers, amenities, or common area improvements, or offsite improvements in accordance with the approved plans and the Subdivision Regulations of the Town of Pelham.
+An escrow deposit shall be required for construction monitoring by the Planning Board's review engineer to assure the project is built according to an approved plan.
+[Amended 3-13-07 ATM]